ariankhanjani/ariankhanjani.github.io/index.md

 ## About Me

-I am a senior Computer Science Undergraduate student who is interested in Machine Learning/ Deep Learning Areas, Specifically Reinforcement Learning and its domains in Decision Making and Transfer Learning.
+I am a senior Computer Science Undergraduate student who is interested in Machine Learning / Deep Learning Areas, Specifically Reinforcement Learning and its domains in Decision Making and Transfer Learning and Continual Learning.

-## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning

 ## News

 - **[Feb.
-2020]** Our paper about incremental learning is accepted to CVPR 2020.
-- **[Feb.
-2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!
-- **[Sept.
-2019]** Our paper about few-shot learning is accepted to NeurIPS 2019.
-- **[Mar.
-2019]** Our paper about few-shot learning is accepted to CVPR 2019.
+2024]** Stared mt Webpage.

 {% include_relative _includes/publications.md %}